siddhartha008/snapSEAphase2/README.md

 ## Dataset Edit & Modifications

-- The original dataset is from a Kaggle repository (🐾 Predict Pet Adoption Status Dataset 🐾 by Rabie El Kharoua): https://www.kaggle.com/datasets/rabieelkharoua/predict-pet-adoption-status-dataset/data
+- I downloaded the original dataset from a Kaggle repository (🐾 Predict Pet Adoption Status Dataset 🐾 by Rabie El Kharoua): https://www.kaggle.com/datasets/rabieelkharoua/predict-pet-adoption-status-dataset/data
 - Note: This dataset was modified last 10 months ago (as of 04.14.2025)